kirbykirby/jinshu_ai/README_EN.md

 ## Costs
 The translation of "Records of Liu Yao" (11,435 characters) cost me ¥4.35, at a rate of ¥0.38 ($0.05) per thousand characters.

 Based on this rate, translating the complete Jinshu (1,158,126 characters) would cost approximately ¥440.08 ($61.12).

+Due to some LLMs' caching capability, the actual cost would be lower: if the cache is hit, the price is only 10%-50% of the normal rate.

 ## Important Notes